 Alabama Butterfly Atlas

-Butterfly: Wingspan: ¾ - 1¾ inches (2.2 - 2.9 cm).
-There is one narrow tail on the hindwing.
-The upperside of males is iridescent blue; summer females are uniformly brown, spring females are smaller with much blue at the wing bases.
-The underside of the hindwing is pale gray with a black bar and distinct black spots as well as three large orange spots at the outer margin near the tail.
+Butterfly: Wingspan: ¾ - 1¾ inches (2.2 - 2.9 cm) UPPER SURFACE (dorsal) Male iridescent blue.
+Summer female uniformly brown; spring female smaller with much blue at wing bases.
+UNDER SURFACE (ventral) Hindwing pale gray with black bar; distinct black spots and three large orange spots at outer margin near the tail.
+One hindwing tail.

-Caterpillar: Caterpillars are variable in color: may be green; green and red; mostly red.
-There is a dorsal stripe and lateral lines.
-Body is covered with fine white hairs.
-The head is black.
-Caterpillars are the overwintering stage.
+Caterpillar: Color varies: green; green and red; mostly red.
+Dorsal stripe and lateral lines.
+Body covered with fine white hairs.
+Head black.
+The overwintering stage.

-Chrysalis: Pellet-shaped.
-Color varies: may be whitish green with darker head and thorax; dark green; tan.
+Chrysalis: Color varies: whitish green with darker head and thorax; dark green; tan.
+Bean shaped.

 Distribution and Abundance